Data protection declaration and consent for the processing of proof of identity

 We use the following payment service providers:

-Nexi GmbH, Helfmann-Park 7, 65760 Eschborn, Germany.
-For more information on data processing at Nexi, please go to https://www.nexi.de/de/legal-footer/datenschutzerklaerung .
+Concardis GmbH, Helfmann-Park 7, 65760 Eschborn, Germany.
+More information on data processing at Concardis is available at https://www.concardis.com/datenschutz .

 Presence on social media platforms

-Social networks, such as Facebook, X, etc., can generally analyze your user behaviour extensively.
-By visiting our social media sites, the following data protection–relevant processing operations are triggered:
+Social networks such as Facebook, Twitter, etc. can analyze your user behaviour comprehensively when you visit their websites or a website with integrated social media content (e.g. Like buttons or advertising banners).
+By visiting our social media sites, numerous data protection–relevant processing operations are triggered:

-The operator summarizes this data in user profiles where your preferences and interests are stored.
-These profiles are used for the placement of personalized advertisements inside and outside the respective social media presence.
-If you have an account with the respective social network, the personalized advertisements may be displayed on all devices on which you are or were logged in.
+The data collected in this manner enables the social media platforms to generate user profiles where your preferences and interests are recorded.
+As a result, interest-based advertising can be displayed on and outside of the respective social media website.
+If you have an account with the respective social network, the interest-based advertisements may be displayed on all devices on which you are or were logged in.

-Depending on the platform, further processing operations may be performed by the operators of the social media portals, over which we have no control.
+Please note that we cannot track all processing operations on the social media portals.
+Depending on the provider, further processing operations may therefore be performed by the operators of the social media portals.
 For details, please refer to the terms of use and data protection provisions of the respective social media portals.

 Responsible party and assertion of rights